Bourda, Guyana – October 26, 2013

 Along both Bourda Street and Robb Street, the pedestrian battles directly with motor vehicles.
 The vehicles are sometimes so close that one is worried about getting “flat” toes from the tires.
 Often there are just inches to spare.
 The drivers don’t let this bother them in the least.
 It is not unusual to see a driver stop, order an item from a vendor, pay for the prize, and then drive on, without ever leaving the driver’s seat.

 There are even live chickens and ducks available in the market.
-Supposedly the owners of the stands will butcher and pluck the chickens that are purchased from them.
+Supposedly the owners of the stands will butcher and pluck the chickens purchased from them.

 Sort of a different twist on pay toilets.